ArtTwis/StrategyWerks-Assignment/strategywerks-assignment-frontend/README.md

 This is a React application that demonstrates the use of infinite scroll functionality.
 The app uses Redux Toolkit for state management, makes API calls to a local server running on port 8000, and applies animations to cards using CSS.

-## Technologies Used

-To get started with this project, follow these steps:
+### To get started with this project, follow these steps:

 1.  **Clone the Repository**